thisishailey/zerobase-fe-22/project-react/README.md

         -   Home
         -   Products
-        -   Log In / Account
+        -   Account

     -   Search
-    -   Log In / Account
+    -   Account
     -   Cart

 ## To Do

 -   Products

-    -   All products
-    -   Sort options
+    -   Product Detail Page

--   Log In / Account
+-   Account

     -   Check whether the user is logged in